 determined by further analysis of the job.

-be possible immediately following the examination if positions are vacant at
+immediately following the examination if positions are vacant at that time.
+The

-the examination.
-The names of candidates who pass all phases of the
+examination.
+The names of candidates who pass all phases of the selection

-selection process may remain on an eligible list resulting from a continuous
+process may remain on an eligible list resulting from a continuous examination

 - Applications can be accessed by visiting www.jobapscloud.com/MIL.